DECK36/deck36-api-backend/README.md

 NOTE: By default the redis listening on 127.0.0.1:6379 will be used.
 It is recommended to have a separate redis instance for iojs.
 Otherwise your current data might be overwritten.

 ## Development & Testing

+For now, also use `bin/install.sh`, it installs all necessary dependencies.

+[d]

 1. Install some dependencies
 ```
 npm i -g nodemon;